sohomghosh/sohomghosh.github.io/_pages/projects.md

 - Extracting relationship between financial entities

 #### Relevant Publications:
-- "Term Expansion and FinBERT fine-tuning for Hypernym and Synonym Ranking of Financial Terms" in FinNLP@IJCAI 2021
+- "Term Expansion and FinBERT fine-tuning for Hypernym and Synonym Ranking of Financial Terms" in FinNLP@IJCAI 2021 <a href="https://aclanthology.org/2021.finnlp-1.8.pdf" target="_blank">(link)</a>
-- "Learning to Rank Hypernyms of Financial Terms using Semantic Textual Similarity" in SN Computer Science (Springer) 2023
+- "Learning to Rank Hypernyms of Financial Terms using Semantic Textual Similarity" in SN Computer Science (Springer) 2023 <a href="https://arxiv.org/abs/2303.13475" target="_blank">(link)</a>
-- "The Mask One At a Time Framework for Detecting the Relationship between Financial Entities" in FIRE 2023
+- "The Mask One At a Time Framework for Detecting the Relationship between Financial Entities" in FIRE 2023 <a href="https://easychair.org/publications/preprint/FKKW/open" target="_blank">(link)</a>

 ## Impactful (Green) Investing